MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XXXV-Rural-Housing-Service-Department-Agriculture/part-3560-Direct-MultiFamily-Housing-Loans-Grants/subpart-N-Housing-Preservation/section-3560.656.md

 ##### § 3560.656 Incentives offers. #####

-Link to an amendment published at 87 FR 11286, Mar.
-1, 2022.

-(a) The Agency will offer a borrower, who submits a prepayment request meeting the conditions of § 3560.653(d), incentives to agree to the restrictive-use period in § 3560.662 if the following conditions are met:
+(a) The Agency may offer a borrower, who submits a prepayment request meeting the conditions of § 3560.653(d), incentives to agree to the restrictive-use period in § 3560.662 if the following conditions are met:

 (1) The market value of the housing project is determined by the Agency, based on an appraisal conducted in accordance with subpart P of this part.